ZoeQIAN/rubik/README.md

 Simple
 Medium
 Hard
-On the right:
-Back
 Click either level, the rubik cube game starts

-####If you click on "Scores", it transits to the page for scores of history
-Not implemented yet

-####If you click on "Quit", the programme will exit
+#### Game Mode
+use left button to turn the rubik around use right button to rotate the cubes of the rubik

 ### Structures